 The application fee for your Personal Licence is £37, which must be paid to your local authority.
 Consider also the cost of a DBS check when applying for your Personal Licence, which currently costs £36+VAT.

-Another option for your APLH qualification is to use our ‘one-stop-shop’ option, which provides the training course and Personal Licence application within one bundle and with one cost.
+Another option for your APLH qualification is to use our ‘one-stop-shop’ option, which provides the training course and Personal Licence application within one bundle and at one cost.
 This streamlined approach also guarantees the expertise of the John Gaunt & Partners team, which can offer guidance in drafting your form, and submit it once complete.
-During the process our team will also help secure the DBS check.
+During the process, our team will also help secure the DBS check.